cyverse/irods-adm/coding-standards-bash.md

 The implementation should be self documenting as much as reasonably possible.
 Implementation comments can reduce understandability.
 When reading code, a comment causes a mental context switch, interrupting the reader.
-Also, comments run the risk of become out of date.
+Comments run the risk of become out of date as the code evolves.
 A comment that is inconsistent with the code is worse than useless.
 With this said, sometimes the implementation is not obvious, and a short, explanatory comment should lead the difficult section of code.

 ## Formatting

-A developer should use the following style guidelines when creating new source files.
+A developer should use the following formatting guidelines when creating a new source file.
 When modifying an existing one, the developer should follow the file's current style.
 If the file has poor style, the developer could adapt its style as a separate, refactoring task.

-### Indentation
+### Whitespace Usage

 The primary purpose of indentation is readability.
 To make it easier for the visually impaired (who often use code readers) to understand the logic, a developer should use tabs for indentation.
+This standard does not specify the length of tab.
 A study has shown that a tab length of 2 - 4 characters provides optimal readability.
 See ["Program Indentation and Comprehensibility" by Miaria et. al, Communications of the ACM 26, (Nov.
 1983) p.861-867](https://www.cs.umd.edu/~ben/papers/Miara1983Program.pdf).

 A developer should use blank lines to separate code blocks.
 This will also improve readability.